inversify/inversify-inject-decorators/README.md

 The decorators included in this library will allow you to lazy-inject properties even when the instances of a class cannot created by InversifyJS.

-This library allows you tointegrate InversifyJS with any library or framework that takes control over the creation of instances of a given class.
+This library allows you to integrate InversifyJS with any library or framework that takes control over the creation of instances of a given class.